Leaflet: information for the user

 Gaviscon is not recommended for children under 12 years old.

-If you are to undergo any analytical test (including blood, urine, skin tests using allergens, etc.), inform your doctor that you are taking this medication, as it may alter the results.
+If you are going to have any laboratory tests (including blood tests, urine tests, skin tests using allergens, etc.), inform your doctor that you are taking this medication, as it may alter the results.

 Other medications and Gaviscon

-Before taking Gaviscon, inform your doctor if you are taking antibiotics (tetracyclines, quinolones), heart medications such as cardiac glycosides (digoxin, digitoxin) or other medications like fluorides, phosphates, iron salts, ketoconazole, neuroleptics, thyroid hormones, penicillamine, beta-blockers (atenolol, metoprolol, propranolol), glucocorticoids, chloroquine, estramustine, and bisphosphonates; as it may affect the efficacy of these medications.
+Before taking Gaviscon, inform your doctor if you are taking antibiotics (tetracyclines, quinolones), heart medications such as cardiac glycosides (digoxin, digitoxin), or other medications such as fluorides, phosphates, iron salts, ketoconazole, neuroleptics, thyroid hormones, penicillamine, beta-blockers (atenolol, metoprolol, propranolol), glucocorticoids, chloroquine, estramustine, and bisphosphonates; as it may affect the efficacy of these medications.

-As Gaviscon may interfere with some medications, after taking it, wait 2 hours before taking another oral medication.
-If you have taken another medication, wait 1 to 2 hours before taking Gaviscon to obtain the maximum benefit from the treatment with that other medication.
+As Gaviscon may interfere with some medications, after taking it, you should wait 2 hours before taking another oral medication.
+If you have taken another medication, before taking Gaviscon, you should wait 1 to 2 hours to get the maximum benefit from the treatment with that other medication.

 Taking Gaviscon with food and drinks

-Like all calcium-containing antacids, this medication should not be taken with large amounts of milk or dairy products as it may cause an increase in blood calcium levels and milk-alkali syndrome (Burnett syndrome).
+Like all antacids that contain calcium, this medication should not be taken with large amounts of milk or dairy products, as it may cause increased blood calcium levels and milk-alkali syndrome (Burnett syndrome).

 Pregnancy, breastfeeding, and fertility